nextcloud/documentation/admin_manual/maintenance/migrating.rst

 #.
 On the original machine then stop Nextcloud.
 First activate the
     maintenance mode.
-After waiting for 6-7 minutes for all sync clients to register the server as in maintenance mode stop the application and/or Web server that serves Nextcloud.
+After waiting for 6-7 minutes for all sync clients to register the server is in maintenance mode stop the application and/or Web server that serves Nextcloud.